Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: Conclusions

 On the other hand, the calculation of the canonical relative fluctuations of the constraints shows that they are sensitive to the phase transition, while they cannot be used to characterize ensemble (non)equivalence as traditionally expected.
-Indeed, we found that in the non-condensed phase ($T>T_c$) the relative fluctuations of the strength of all the $n$ nodes vanish in the thermodynamic limit.
-By contrast, in the condensed phase ($T<T_c$) the relative fluctuations of the strength of the $n_+$ nodes in the core do not vanish, while those for the $n_-$ nodes in the periphery still do.
+Indeed, we found that in the non-condensed phase ($T\!>\!T_c$) the relative fluctuations of the strength of all the $n$ nodes vanish in the thermodynamic limit.
+By contrast, in the condensed phase ($T\!<\!T_c$) the relative fluctuations of the strength of the $n_+$ nodes in the core do not vanish, while those for the $n_-$ nodes in the periphery still do (except in the zero-temperature limit, for which not even the relative fluctuations for the peripheral nodes vanish).
 Therefore, as the temperature is lowered below the critical temperature, there is a sudden change in the relative fluctuations but no change in the scaling of the relative entropy.
-Conversely, as the temperature is further lowered to zero, there is a sudden change in the scaling of the relative entropy, while the relative fluctuations for the core nodes are unchanged.
-These results show that, at least in the dense case studied here, the relative entropy and the relative fluctuations capture different aspects of the rich phenomenology of the proposed model, the former being sensitive to the presence of local constraints and the latter being sensitive to the phase transition.
+Conversely, as the temperature is further lowered to zero, there is a sudden change in the scaling of the relative entropy, while the relative fluctuations for the core nodes remain non-zero, albeit with a different value.
+These results show that, at least in the dense case studied here, the relative entropy and the relative fluctuations capture different aspects of the phenomenology of the proposed model, the former being sensitive to the presence of local constraints and the latter being sensitive to the phase transition.
 In any case, in presence of an extensive number of local constraints the vanishing of (even all) the canonical relative fluctuations does not guarantee measure equivalence and is therefore no longer a valid criterion for ensemble equivalence as intuitively expected.

 We stress that, while the network model presented here is deliberately simple from the structural point of view (a core-periphery network with local, but homogeneous, constraints), it could certainly serve as a reference for more complicated models (e.g. a core-periphery network with local and heterogeneous constraints).
 Indeed, ensemble nonequivalence will still be manifest in such a generalized model for all positive temperatures, because research on binary networks with given degrees has shown that nonequivalence is due to the locality of the constraints, and not to their specific value~\cite{squartini2015breaking,garlaschelli2016ensemble,roccaverde2019breaking,squartini2017reconnecting}.
 Additionally, since a more heterogeneous choice of the constraints can only increase the number of states with different energy in the network, we expect that BEC will still emerge below some critical temperature.
 In general, we expect a qualitatively similar behaviour to the one found here, with only quantitative differences.